 It is possible for parents to agree to any combination of these possibilities, i.e. joint legal custody with sole physical custody, joint legal and physical custody, sole legal custody with shared physical custody, etc. New Jersey law holds these two concepts wholly separate, and one does not directly impact the other.

-How Do Child Support Arrangements and Parenting Time Impact Child Support?
+How Does Child Support Arrangements and Parenting Time Impact Child Support?

 Child support eligibility and amounts are determined by a litany of factors.
 One of the most important of which is the amount of time children spend with each parent.
 Physical custody arrangements, therefore, have a direct impact on child support owed.
 However, legal custody does not play a role in this calculation.
 Using the New Jersey Child Support calculation, we can see the difference in a few scenarios.
 Given a gross weekly income of $1,000 for the custodial parent and $2,000 for the non-custodial parent, we get the following numbers for two children:

-In this example, a co-parent making ~100k annually may have a difference in $7,852 of child support payments per year based on the terms of child custody.
-This is a rough estimate and does not take into account several other factors which may come into play, but it goes to illustrate the role child custody plays in child support calculations.
+In this example, a co-parent making ~100k annually may have a difference of $7,852 in child support payments per year based on the terms of child custody.
+This is a rough estimate and does not take into account several other factors that may come into play, but it goes on to illustrate the role child custody plays in child support calculations.

 Parenting time, previously known as “visitation”, is quality time that a child spends with a non-custodial parent in order to give the child the opportunity to see both co-parents as often as possible.
 Parenting time is considered separately from both physical and legal child custody, but non-custodial parents will often have more parenting time if they have agreed to forego sole or joint physical custody in the best interest of the child.
 As with child custody, it is a factor in child support as illustrated above.